-Thirteen USTs are deferred or exempt from regulation under RCRA Subtitle I and can be categorized as follows: two radioactive waste oil tanks closed under RCRA Subtitle C; one radioactive waste oil tank permitted under RCRA Subtitle C; two radioactive waste tanks closed under the FFA; two exempt heating oil tanks, which were closed as a best management practice (BMP); one wastewater tank regulated under the CWA; one RCRA SWMU; and four USTs with volumes of 110 gal or less, which were closed as a BMP.
+Thirteen USTs are deferred or exempt from regulation under RCRA Subtitle I, all solid waste management units (SWMU), and can be categorized as follows: two radioactive waste oil tanks closed under RCRA Subtitle C; one radioactive waste oil tank permitted under RCRA Subtitle C; two radioactive waste tanks closed under the FFA; two exempt heating oil tanks, which were closed as a best management practice (BMP); one wastewater tank regulated under the CWA; other RCRA SWMU and four USTs with volumes of 110 gal or less, which were closed as a best management practice (BMP).

-Thirteen UST case closure letters have been received from TDEC.
+Case closure letters covering 26 USTs have been received from TDEC.
+Documentation of two HS UST closures was submitted to EPA in 1992; however, no response has ever been received from EPA.
 Two tanks were closed before the effective date of 40 CFR 280 (December 22, 1988) but after the UST registration date (January 1, 1974).
 All USTs not meeting the 1998 standards have been closed, the last of which was closed in November 1997.

-The ORNL UST Program was also given responsibility for, and completed the closure of, three additional USTs, each of which was registered to another facility.
+The ORNL UST Program was also given responsibility for, and completed the closure of, three additional USTs, each of which was registered to DOE at a non-ORNL location.
+Case closure letters have also been received for these three non-ORNL USTs.
 Another four USTs never required registration because they were closed prior to January 1, 1974; however, these USTs are still potentially regulated if evidence of a release is discovered.

 The Y-12 Plant UST Program includes four active petroleum USTs that meet all current regulatory compliance requirements.
-The UST registration certificates for these tanks are current, and certificates are posted at the UST locations, enabling fuel delivery until March 31, 1999.
+The UST registration certificates for these tanks are current, and certificates are posted at the UST locations, enabling fuel delivery until March 31, 2000.